 Locality of Local Advisory Panels (LAPs)

-Although we have an ambitious timetable for setting up the panels listed below in 23/24, we welcome expressions of interest from individuals about LAP membership at any time.
+We welcome expressions of interest from individuals about LAP membership at any time.

 1. North East